Gunslito/openvasreporting-docker/README.md

 # About this Fork

 This is a **Dockerized** version of OpenVAS Reporting, forked from the original project [openvasreporting](https://github.com/TheGroundZero/openvasreporting).
-This fork aims to facilitate the deployment and execution of the tool within a containerized environment.
+This fork aims to fix some problems with the parser and facilitate the deployment and execution of the tool within a containerized environment.

 Credits to [TheGroundZero](https://github.com/TheGroundZero) for the original implementation.